 Born in Taiwan, Wu Han came to the United States as a graduate student, where her talent quickly came to the attention of noted musicians.
 Mentored by legendary pianists such as Lilian Kallir, Menahem Pressler, and Rudolf Serkin, Wu Han thrived at the Marlboro and Aspen Music Festivals and subsequently won the prestigious Andrew Wolf Award.
 She currently serves as Artistic Advisor for Wolf Trap’s Chamber Music at the Barns series and for Palm Beach’s Society of the Four Arts, and in 2022 was named Artistic Director of La Musica in Sarasota, Florida.
 David Finckel was raised in New Jersey, where he spent his teenage years winning competitions, among them the Philadelphia Orchestra’s junior and senior divisions, resulting in two performances with the orchestra.
 The first American student of Mstislav Rostropovich, David Finckel went on to become the cellist of the Emerson String Quartet, which, during David’s 34-season tenure, garnered nine Grammy Awards and the Avery Fisher Prize.
 David is a professor at both the Juilliard School and Stony Brook University.

-David Finckel and Wu Han divide their time between touring and residences in New York City and Westchester County.
+David Finckel and Wu Han married in 1985 and divide their time between touring and residences in New York City and Westchester County.